Ilagan: Primary, elementary, and secondary schools

 On July 8, 2019, the Local School Board was reorganized through executive order of the City Mayor.
-Currently, the schools division is headed by Gilbert Tong.
+Currently, the schools division is headed by Dr. Eduardo C. Escorpiso, Jr. since April 3, 2023.

-Technical schools
+Technical & vocational schools

-There are also technical schools in the city which is being governed by Technical Education and Skills Development Authority (TESDA).
-These institutions offer short, one or two year courses.
+There are several post-secondary schools in the city which is being governed by Technical Education and Skills Development Authority (TESDA).
+These institutions offer short, one or two-year courses.